 Resources should be allocated based on quality

-Alf is the abbreviation of an agreement between national government and seven county councils.
-The agreement regulates, among other things, the amount of government funds the county councils receive for participating in the education and training of doctors, implementing clinical research and developing health and medical care.
+Alf is the abbreviation of an agreement between national government and seven regions.
+The agreement regulates, among other things, the amount of government funds the regions receive for participating in the education and training of doctors, implementing clinical research and developing health and medical care.
 The funds are disbursed by the Ministry of Education and Research.

-Each county council covered by the ALF agreement is linked to a university.
+Each region covered by the ALF agreement is linked to a university.
 Together, they assume joint responsibility for clinical research and form an ALF region.
-Please note that some county councils also have regional responsibility and are therefore referred to as regions instead of county councils.

 Karolinska Institutet, KI